Dynamic resource allocation in eukaryotic Resource Balance Analysis: Dynamic resource allocation framework

 While classical RBA focuses on steady-state growth and static feasibility problems, microbial cells operate in dynamically changing environments and must continuously adapt their allocation of biosynthetic resources.
 In this section, we therefore extend the RBA framework to a more precise dynamic setting and formulate an optimal control problem that captures the temporal regulation of resource allocation at the cellular level.
 We adopt the widely used hypothesis that microbial populations have evolved resource allocation strategies that maximize biomass production over time \cite{EdwardsIbarraPalsson2001, LewisEtAl2010}.
 Within this perspective, cellular growth is interpreted as the outcome of an optimization process driven by evolutionary pressure.
 Mathematically, this hypothesis leads naturally to an optimal control formulation, in which the objective is to maximize the final cell volume $V(T)$ over a fixed time horizon $[0,T]$.
 We consider the cellular dynamics given by~\eqref{enzyme and molecular dynamics}, which describe the temporal evolution of molecular machines under growth dilution and macromolecular turnover.

-To explicitly highlight the role of resource allocation decisions, we rewrite these dynamics in a form suitable for optimal control analysis.
+To formulate the dynamic resource allocation problem, we first introduce the state dynamics and control variables.
+More precisely, we rewrite~\eqref{enzyme and molecular dynamics} in a form suitable for optimal control analysis.
 For each molecular machine $\mathbb Y_j$, the concentration dynamics read